victoramsantos/netflix-backend/README.md

 ### Ranking

 The [ranking](./ranking) microservice take account of the votes and movies ranking.
 Their APIs collect users likes and compute the ranking.
-Here we also provide a ranking by gender and the top 10 overall movies.

 ### Reminder